wallycarvalho/wallycarvalho.github.io/_pages/about.md

 Since that opportunity, I worked in the fintech space building Full Stack B2B solutions and Bluetooth Low Energy software for companies that aimed to modernize real estate buildings in NY, Boston, and San Francisco.

-In early 2025, I have been studying, practicing, and building simple scenes in Unity as a way to learn something new and enhance my programming skills.
+<u>In early 2025, I have made a decision to transition to the Gaming Industry.
+Since then, I have been studying, practicing, and working through Unity's pathway program building simple games, learning Unity Editor, and coding in C# for Unity's game engine</u>.
+Soon you can find games I have working on in the top menu bar.
 My most recent achievement was the completion of the <a href="https://learn.unity.com/pathway/unity-essentials">Unity Essentials Pathway</a>.
 I aim to continue to hone these C# skills to handle interactions between the user (player) and the engine.
 I have always been fascinated by how and what happens under the hood and my curiosity has always been one of the pillars in what I consider a requirement to succeed at any task in software engineering.